FMJansen/fmjansen.com/privacy.md

 FMJansen is a one-man company, registered at the Dutch Chamber of Commerce under number 64878627.

 ## What data I collect and why
 I don’t actively collect any personal data.
-Data could end up in my possession, though, if you send me an e-email or message on a social network.
+Data could end up in my possession, though, if you send me an email or message on a social network.
 In that case, I will receive the data you send me, and this gets stored on the servers of the respective service, so I can actually see and read your message.

 I do use a self-hosted version of [Umami](https://umami.is/) (and for now [Cabin](https://withcabin.com/)) for basic analytics, but without storing any personal data or using cookies.